 Normally, the pool pump and heat pump are installed close together and within 25 feet of the pool.
 The longer the distance from the pool, the more heat loss from piping.
 Since normally most of the piping is buried, the heat loss is minimal for runs of up to 50 feet (50 feet to and from the pump = 100 feet total) unless the ground is wet or the water table is high.
 A very rough estimate of heat loss per 100 foot is 2500 BTU/hr for every 10 degrees Fahrenheit difference in temperature between the pool water and ground surrounding the pipe, which translates to about 3% to 5% increase in run time.

-For further information about how swimming pool heat pumps work please click here.
+For further information about how swimming pool heat pumps work,

-To calculate the size of the heat pump you require please click here.
+Find out how to calculate the size of the heat pump you require.